konstantink83/kmp-codelabs/giphy-app-2-en.md

 }
 ```

-В самом layout'е мы использовали нестандартный Binding Adapter - `app:gifUrl`. Нужно его реализовать, для этого создадим файл `android-app/src/main/java/org/example/app/BindingAdapters.kt` с содержимым:

-In the layout we use non-standart Binding Adapter - `app:gifUrl`.
-We should implement it.
-To do this let's create `android-app/src/main/java/org/example/app/BindingAdapters.kt` file with the following code:
+In the layout we've used non-standard Binding Adapter - `app:gifUrl`.
+To implement it, let's create an `android-app/src/main/java/org/example/app/BindingAdapters.kt` file with the following code:

 ```kotlin
 package org.example.app